Roberto Massaro

 Roberto Massaro (born 26 July 1983) is an Italian former footballer who played as a forward.

 Career

 Born in Brindisi, southern Italy, Massaro started his professional career at AC Fiorentina of Florence.
-He played his only match at Serie A on 10 June 2001.
-After the bankrupt of La Viola, he joined Parma AC in August 2002.
+He played his only match in Serie A on 10 June 2001.
+After the bankruptcy of La Viola, he joined Parma AC in August 2002.
 In summer 2003 he was included in a 6-men swap, which Massaro (for €2M), Filippo Porcari and Luca Ferretti of Parma swap for Davide Favaro, Marco Donadel (for €2M), and Mirko Stefani of Milan, all in co-ownership deal.
 He then spent 4 seasons on loan to clubs in Serie B, Serie C1 and Serie C2.

 In June 2007, Milan got full registration rights for another €90,000, but Massaro then transferred to Varese.
 Since January 2008 he played for Olbia, but just played once.
-In June 2008 Olbia signed him on a free transfer.
+In June 2008, Olbia signed him on a free transfer.